KTH-SSAS/DSLforAWS/README.md

 - [other link](#) -->

 ## Description
-Migrating enterprises and business capabilities to cloud platforms like Amazon Web Services (AWS) has become an increasingly common practice.
+Migrating enterprises and business capabilities to cloud platforms like Amazon Web Services (AWS) has become increasingly common.
 However, securing cloud operations, especially at large scales, can quickly become intractable.
 Customer-side issues such as service misconfigurations, data breaches, and insecure changes are prevalent.
-Various solutions for automatic security assessments exist; however, no single one appeared both sufficiently cloud-centered and holistic.
-This paper, therefore, presents a domain-specific language (DSL) for describing AWS environments and reason about their security.
-The DSL for AWS reasons by simulating adversarial movements across attack graphs constructed from causal attack-defense logic embedded into the language itself.
-The DSL was tested on December 20, 2019 and March 2, 2020 through securiCAD Vanguard, which automated the modeling, simulation, and reporting workflow.
-The tests simulated attacks against six third party penetration testing scenarios for AWS.
-The DSL, as of March 2020, demonstrated its ability to represent essential structures and basic security issues.
-However, the modeling procedure could not identify planted credentials.
-Further, the DSL itself did not cover every involved service and tactic, such as deploying new instances and policy rollbacks.
-Nevertheless, the issues covered by the DSL were already reminiscent of common issues with major real-world precedents.
+Furthermore, cloud-specific tactics and techniques paired with application vulnerabilities create a large and complex search space.
+Various solutions and modeling languages for cloud security assessments exist.
+However, no single one appeared sufficiently cloud-centered and holistic.
+Many also did not account for tactical security dimensions.
+This paper, therefore, presents a domain-specific modeling language for AWS environments.
+When used to model AWS environments, the language automatically constructs and traverses attack graphs to assess security.
+Assessments, therefore, require minimal security expertise from the user.
+The modeling language was tested on six third party AWS environments through securiCAD Vanguard, a commercial tool built around the AWS modeling language.
+As of March 2020, the modeling language could represent essential AWS structures, cloud tactics, and threats.
+However, the tests highlighted certain shortcomings.
+Data collection steps, such as planted credentials, and some missing tactics were obvious.
+Nevertheless, the issues covered by the DSL were already reminiscent of common issues with real-world precedents.
+Future additions to attacker tactics and addressing data collection should yield considerable improvements.

 ## Work Products